arajitsamanta/Introduction-To-Algorithim/libc/README.md

 #### Headers

 Copy header files(include/*.h) to GCC default include path.
 This can be found by running following command.
-Typically can be /usr/lib or /usr/local/lib.
+Typically this path can be /usr/lib or /usr/local/lib.

 ```shell
   $ echo | gcc -E -Wp,-v -